heyakash876/assignments/Assignment1/Readme.md

 # TOKEN Sale Smart Contract
-a token sale smart contract for a new blockchain project.
+A token sale smart contract for a new blockchain project.
 The token sale will be conducted in two phases: a presale and a public sale.
 The smart contract is able to handle the following
 functionalities:
 ### Presale: